jbernhard/iss-oscar/README.md

       - `chosen_particles_all.dat`:  All particles (319).
   * Place an OSCAR hypersurface file in `surface/OSCAR2008H.dat`.
   * Call `./iSS`.
 Parameters may be passed on the command line and will override `parameters.dat`.
 Results will be placed in `results/`.

+## Notes

+Basic parsing of the OSCAR header is implemented.
+Currently, three items are checked:

+  * Geometry must be 'scaling2d'.
+  * Grid must be 'Euler'.
+  * Viscosity must be 'none' or 'shear viscosity only'.
+If 'none', all components of the shear tensor are set to zero, else the components are expected in the
+    OSCAR file following the normal vector.
+The order of the components must be `pi00 pi01 pi02 pi11 pi12 pi22 pi33`.